Geokureli/Newgrounds/README.md

 if there is no save in that slot, check this using `isEmpty()`).
 You can also call `save(mySaveContents)` or `clear()` on SaveSlots.

-## Calling Components and Handling Results
+## Calling Components and Handling Outcomes
 You can talk to the NG.io server directly, but NG.core won't automatically handle the response for you (unlike NG.core.requestMedals()).
 All of the component calls are in `NG.core.call.[componentName].[callName]("call args")`